Hardhat-Enterprises/Deakin-Detonator-Toolkit/README.md

     ```
 ## Old method

-2. (Old Method - Use in case of errors).
-Update your Kali.
+1. Use this method if you get errors with the new method.
+Update your Kali:

     ```bash
     sudo apt update